Clare Boothe Luce: Early life

+In 1939 she commissioned Frida Kahlo to paint a portrait of the late Dorothy Hale.
+Kahlo produced The Suicide Of Dorothy Hale.
+Luce was appalled and almost destroyed it; however, Isamu Noguchi dissuaded her.
+Luce later anonymously donated the painting to the Phoenix Art Museum.

 On January 11, 1944, her only child, Ann Clare Brokaw, a 19-year-old senior at Stanford University, was killed in an automobile accident.
 As a result of the tragedy, Luce explored psychotherapy and religion.
-After grief counseling with Bishop Fulton Sheen, she was received into the Roman Catholic Church in 1946.
+After grief counseling with Bishop Fulton Sheen, she was received into the Catholic Church in 1946.
 She became an ardent essayist and lecturer in celebration of her faith, and she was ultimately honored by being named a Dame of Malta.
 As a memorial to her daughter, beginning in 1949 she funded the construction of a Catholic church in Palo Alto for use by the Stanford campus ministry.
 The new Saint Ann Chapel was dedicated in 1951.
 It was sold by the diocese in 1998 and in 2003 became a church of the Anglican Province of Christ the King.

 Marriage to Henry Luce

 The marriage between Clare and Henry was difficult.
 Henry was by any standard extremely successful, but his physical awkwardness, lack of humor, and newsman's discomfort with any conversation that was not strictly factual put him in awe of his beautiful wife's social poise, wit, and fertile imagination.
 Clare's years as managing editor of Vanity Fair left her with an avid interest in journalism (she suggested the idea of Life magazine to her husband before it was developed internally).
 Henry himself was generous in encouraging her to write for Life, but the question of how much coverage she should be accorded in Time, as she grew more famous, was always a careful balancing act for Henry since he did not want to be accused of nepotism.

 It has been reported that their marriage was sexually "open".
 Clare Luce's lovers included Ambassador Joseph P. Kennedy, Randolph Churchill, General Lucian Truscott, General Charles Willoughby, and Roald Dahl.

 Joseph P. Kennedy was the father of several United States politicians.
 Clare Luce at times provided advice to the campaigns of John F. Kennedy, who became the 35th U.S. president.